-Message brokers deal with messages.
+Message brokers are meant to send messages.
 They are the basic unit of communication and can literally be anything.
 An ID, a string, an object, a command, an event or whatever.
 Messages have no special intent.

 Having no special intent makes messages generic but also less meaningful.
 That’s why we can use two more concepts on top of messages.

-An event is a message which informs various listeners about something which has happened.
-It’s send by a producer which doesn’t know and doesn’t care about the consumers of the event.
+An event is a message which informs about something which has happened.
+It’s send by a producer which does not know or care about the consumers of the event.

 A command on the order side is much more specific.
 It’s a one-to-one connection between a producer (who sends the command) and a consumer (who takes and executes the command).

-Example: In case of an online shop, one such example could be the
+In case of an online shop, such an example could be the

 The difference between messages, events and commands lies in their intent.
 While messages have no special intent at all, events inform about something which has happened and is already completed (in the past).
 Commands trigger something which should happen (in the future).